jonnonz1/nz-statute-book/acts/public/1945/atomic-energy-act-1945.md

 This Act may be cited as the Atomic Energy Act 1945.

 ### 2 Interpretation
-In this Act, unless the context otherwise requires,—
+(1) In this Act, unless the context otherwise requires,—
   - **atomic energy** means the energy released from atomic nuclei as a result of any process, including the fission process; but does not include energy released in any process of natural transmutation or radioactive decay which is not accelerated or influenced by external means
   - **Minister** means, subject to any enactment, the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **Minister of Research, Science, and Technology** means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of the Research, Science, and Technology Act 2010
   - **New Zealand** includes any territory subject to the protection, mandate, trusteeship, or authority of the Government of the Dominion of New Zealand, including the Cook Islands
-  - **prescribed substance** means uranium, thorium, plutonium, neptunium, or any of their respective compounds, or any such other substance as the Minister may prescribe by notice in the Gazette, being a substance which in his opinion is or may be used for the production of atomic energy or research into matters connected therewith
+  - **prescribed substance** means uranium, thorium, plutonium, neptunium, or any of their respective compounds, or any such other substance as the Minister may prescribe by notice, being a substance which in his opinion is or may be used for the production of atomic energy or research into matters connected therewith (see subsection (2))
   - **Secretary** means the chief executive of the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of this Act
   - **uranium** includes thorium and all natural substances, chemical compounds, and physical combinations of uranium or thorium.
+(2) A notice under the definition of prescribed substance is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 3 Application of Act in Cook Islands
 This Act shall extend to and be in force in the Cook Islands.